Skip to content

 Donate

-Is ACT ON ENERGY a good charity?
+Is Act on Energy a good charity?

-ACT ON ENERGY scores 72/100 (Needs improvement) on our Clarity Score, with 100% of spending going to charitable activities and accounts late.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Act on Energy scores 71/100 (3 stars, Needs improvement) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£4.7m total income, 99% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 Birmingham · UK-wide · B49 6DP Reg 1075679 Registered charity Official website Charity Commission register